revaturelabs/interviewquestions/InterviewSpecificQuestions/Angular/12-Routing.md

 <summary><b>Show Answer</b></summary>
 <blockquote markdown="1">

-Run the `ng g guard <guard-name>` command in your terminal to generate a guard service.
-When we run the `ng g guard admin` command, the CLI creates a service class that implements any one of the guard interfaces.
+Run the `ng g guard <guard-name>` command in your terminal to generate a guard service.When we run the `ng g guard admin` command, the CLI creates a service class that implements any one of the guard interfaces.

 *admin.guard.ts:*
 ```typescript